robertbraeutigam/scan/README.md

 #### Data Content

 All Data in SCAN is typed.
-Each semantic name must have a specific type of content attached, identified by media types.
+Each semantic name must have a specific type of content attached, identified by a media type.
+That is, all names must produce the same type.

 ### Message Format

-Each message starts with a message type:
-* Message type (byte)

-#### Message type: 01 (Options)

-The Controller may send this message to query the Controlled for meta-information about itself.
-The Controlled Device will send a meta-information package with the given localization.
+There are two types of messages: requests and responses.

+Requests are sent by the Controller and the Responses sent by the Controlled.
+The Controlled can not send requests back nor can the Controller send responses.

+#### Request

+Requests contain one of the following *actions*:
+* OPTIONS: Get meta-information from the Controlled about Data, Controls and Wiring, as well as auxiliary information about the device itself
+* STREAM: Instruct the Controlled to send Data updates continuously.
+The Controlled must get the Controller up-to-date on all Data as soon as possible, then can send Data as specified by its own logic.
+For example only when something changes, or at periodic intervals, or a mix of both.
+* USE: Use the specified control on the Controlled Device.

 Content:
-* Request Id (number, 4 bytes)
+* Action (1 byte, OPTIONS: 1, STREAM: 2, USE: 3)
+* Number of headers (1 byte)
+* Headers

+Headers consist of following records, where the number of these records is specified by "Number of headers":
+* Header type (1 byte)
+* Value (string)

+Following headers are specified:
-* Locale (string)
+* 01: Locale
+* 02: Accept-Type
-* Accept-Types (strings)
+* 04: Content-Length

-The Request Id will be used in the answer to reference this request.
-There are no restrictions in what value this is.
+The Message Id from the Network Layer will be used in the answer to reference this request.
+There are no restrictions in what value this is, the Controller can manage these as it sees fit.

+Headers are all optional.
+If the Controlled does not know or implement a specific header, then it is free to ignore it.

 The Locale will be used to translate names, keys and other text by the Controlled.

 The Accept-Types field describes which Media-Types the Controller is able or willing to accept as answer.

-#### Message type: 02 (Stream)

-The Controller may send this message to instruct the Controlled Device to send data continuously as they change and/or as they get measured.
+The Content-Length is the length of the following content.
+This must be supplied if known.

+#### Response

+Responses are always in reaction to a previous request, therefore always refer back to its Request.

+There may be multiple responses to a single request.
+Responses may be streams of unlimited length.

 Content:
-* Request Id (number, 4 bytes)
+* Reference Id (number, 4 bytes)
+* Number of headers (1 byte)
+* Headers
+* Content

+Following headers are specified:
-* Locale (string)
+* 01: Locale
+* 03: Content-Type
-* Accept-Types (strings)
+* 04: Content-Length

-The Locale will be used to translate possible messages in the Data.

-The Accept-Types field describes which Media-Types the Controller is able or willing to accept as answer.

-#### Message type: 03 (Data)

-A Data packet sent by the Controlled.
-It may include any information, including the meta-data about the Device itself.
+The Reference Id is the Message Id of the Request.

+The Locale defines what language the content is in, if any.

+The Content-Type specifies what the content is.

+The Content-Length is the length of the following content.
+This must be supplied if known.

 ## Device Description